dots-accent

 Example: For electronic sources, as in the case of online articles, use either of the descriptive signal phrases or the first item from your Works Cited entry: “Smith, ‘Internet Sources.'”

 Accurately citing print and non-print sources in MLA style ensures that your academic writing is transparent, credible, and compliant with scholarly standards.
-Whether you’re citing a classic book or an online article, adhering to these guidelines demonstrates respect for intellectual property and helps readers locate the sources you’ve referenced.
+Whether you’re citing a classic book or an online article, demonstrates respect for intellectual property and helps readers locate the sources you’ve referenced.
 For more detailed examples and specific citation rules, consult the MLA Handbook or reputable online resources like the MLA Style Center.

 MLA Works Cited: Periodicals